 In grade school we got two grades.
 One for discipline and one for academics.

 I still remember the first time I realized academic grades mattered.
 I was in first grade and I couldn’t believe it.

 Instinct told me discipline was an invaluable skill; one I was horrible at.
-I knew I would get in trouble for behavior; lack of discipline.
+It was called “conduct.”
+I’m still terrified of that word.
+I knew I would get in trouble for a lack of discipline; for an inability to rule my emotions.
 That made sense.
 I could not sit still and I could not stop talking.

 But the idea that I would be judged by my ability to follow instructions given to me by others–almost all of academia–was incomprehensible.
 Anyone can do this.
 But rule yourself (true discipline)?
 Now that resonated early.

 This academic model was set up to help kids prepare for an industrial society where you could get a job at GE, work for 40 years and retire on a pension.
 The road to hell is paved with good intentions.

 We’ll have to relearn what kids know; how to embrace fear; embrace criticism.

 Why?
 Because the means of production have changed, again.
 Agriculture, media, politics, law, accounting, medicine, manufacturing are all changing.

 It’s a New, New World.
 And in it art and creativity is essential, not your ability to follow instructions.